Brosi-Lab/lab-website/content/people/autumn-maust/index.md

 ---
 <img src="featured.jpg" width="300" height="300">

-As a disturbance ecologist, my research explores the effects of climate-driven disturbance on pollinating bees, beetles, and flies.
+My research explores the effects of climate-driven disturbance on native insect pollinator communities.
 I use both field based and molecular methods to quantify shifts in pollinator community composition, fitness, and plant-pollinator networks over spatial and temporal scales.

 *Updated August 2025*